OkamotoDaiki/InfsPreprocessing/README.md

 Description
 ====
 Preprocess inf01 data csv file you insert infrasound data to ./Infs/(eruption folder).
-Threorder of processing is as follows.
+The order of processing is as follows.
 1. cut_supervise_data_multi.py :
 cut raw data from eruption volcano 30min data, label 1 and label 0.